If you don’t want to fly blind when doing real estate marketing, one important factor to take into consideration is demographics.

 So you could approach them by choosing search engine optimization via content marketing (the long game) or pay per click advertising via Google ads or Bing ads (the short game, source).

-Needs and Trends of Millennials
+Real Estate Needs, Wants and Trends of Millennials

 In this article I have already covered the ways you can market to first time home buyers which are in large part now millennials.